Fathy89/Arduino-parking-system-/README.md

 3. Upload the code to the Arduino board.
 ## Usage
-watch this veido to know  how to  use it
+Watch this video to know how to use it.

 ## Modifying the Code